lealceldeiro/gms/README.md

   2. From the location `server/` run `gradle bootWar`.
 * API + Angular Client
   1. You need to have [Node.js][4] 10.9.0 or later, together with an [npm][7] package manager.
-  2. Consider modifying the configuration file according to your environment: `client/src/assets/config/config.dev|prod.json` (`dev` for development and `prod` for production environment) with the proper values.
+  2. Consider modifying the configuration file according to your environment: `client/src/assets/config/config.dev.json` (when you're in development mode) or `assets/config/config.prod.json` (when you're in production mode) with the proper values.
   3. From the location `server/` run `gradle bootWar -Pclient=true`.
   4. Optionally you can modify other behaviors for the client app while generating the WAR using the following commands:
   * `client`, use `-Pclient=true` for generating the client Angular app.